THE NIGERIA PRO-DEMOCRACY CONFERENCE 2021: Rethinking the Moment; building citizens alternative movement beyond 2023

 Dr Isaac Osuoka has cautioned active citizens of the enormity of the Nigerian crisis as one that requires an urgent individual involvement in collective struggles informed by a clear and alternative vision to be able to reclaim and transform the state.
 He made this profound statement in a welcome charge at the National Prodemocracy Conference for 2021 which was held at the Lagos Airport Hotels Ikeja Lagos.
-In the address read on his behalf by the Programs Coordinator, Isaac Botti, the Executive Director of Social Action stressed the need to work towards a process that can utilize such moments as presented by the #EndSars to build sustainable and enduring structures of popular power.
+In the address read on his behalf by the Programs Coordinator, Isaac Botti, the Executive Director of Alone stressed the need to work towards a process that can utilize such moments as presented by the #EndSars to build sustainable and enduring structures of popular power.
 He concluded by calling for a manifesto on how the colonial state can be recreated into a community that taps from the strength of the people to advance the historic cause.
 The philosophy must define how to manage the ownership and control of means of production, addresses the rights and relationship of nationalities

 Solidarity Messages of Collaborators